 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the industry.

-What jobs can you do with a Film Industries degree?
+What jobs can you do with a Film Studies degree?

 Roles our previous graduates have gone on to include: